Sigmarik/patcher/RESULTS.md

 ## Results
 Single-register RPS (renders per second): 78 (varying from 76 to 80)

-SIMD RPS (renders per second): stable 365 (varying from 340 to 382).
+SIMD RPS (renders per second): 361 (varying from 340 to 382).

 ## Result processing
 SIMD has increased performance of the program by 4.25 - 5.03 times.

+TODO: describe asm code differences, choose most influential/noticeable parts